thabir303/Stack-OverFlow-2.0/README.md

     ```

 ### 7. Access the Application
-- Open a browser and navigate to `http://localhost:3000` (or the port specified in your configuration).
+- Open a browser and navigate to `http://localhost:3000`.

 ## Breaking Down to Microservices
 In the next phase, this monolithic application will be broken down into microservices: